caprazzo/Minima/readme.markdown

 * -Dminima.board.default.title=Minima - default board title (as shown on the index page).
 Defaults to "Minima"
 * -Dminima.password="" - password to protect this minima instance.
 By default there is no password and the board is open to all
 * -Dminima.readonly=false - if this is set to true and a password is configured, non-authenticated users can see but not modify the board
-* -Dminima.websocket.location=auto - allows to explicit the websocket url.
+* -Dminima.websocket.location=auto - explicit the websocket url.
 This allows to use the main app trough a proxy that does not support websockets, but send websocket connections directly to minima.
 Default to "auto" which should do the right thing for non-proxied minima instances

 ## For developers